fabric8io/fabric8/app/site/FAQ.md

 fabric8 uses the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.txt).

+#### What is it?
+It’s is an integration platform based on Apache ActiveMQ, Camel, CXF,Karaf, HawtIO and others.

+It provides automated configuration and deployment management to help make deployments easy, reproducible, and less human-error prone.

+Take a look [at this blog post](http://www.christianposta.com/blog/?p=376) to see a more detailed treatment

 #### What does fabric8 do?

 fabric8 (pronounced _fabricate_) lets you create and manage fabrics (or clusters) of applications, integrations and middleware.